Loading...

 Note: This step will only appear if all tables within a server have been selected for creation.

 Although not required, completing these steps will help maximize the utility of your data source.
+Otherwise, click Create to save the data source.

 This setting monitors when remote tables' columns have been changed, updates the corresponding data sources in Immuta, and notifies Data Owners of these changes.